Leadership & Staff

 Prior to joining HBI, Romano worked as a journeyman carpenter, foreman, superintendent and owned, managed and administered all functions of a construction/home-remodeling company.
 He graduated summa cum laude from Southern Illinois University, earning a Bachelor of Science in Workforce Training and Development, and has conducted graduate degree work towards his Master of Science in Project Management at Thomas Edison State University (formerly Thomas Edison State College), Trenton, N.J.

 Bethany Shean joined HBI in 2006.
-In her role as Vice President for Education, she is responsible for leading organization-wide learning management and program evaluation solutions including instructor orientation and training, curriculum development and certification, organizational analytics, and learning management system extended enterprise solutions.
+In her role as Vice President of Education Services, she is responsible for leading organization-wide learning management and program evaluation solutions including instructor orientation and training, curriculum development and certification, organizational analytics, and learning management system extended enterprise solutions.

 Shean provides an in-depth knowledge of instructional design and learning management with more than 15 years of experience in multiple industries.
 Since joining HBI, Shean has collaborated with the U.S. Department of Labor (DOL) to implement several nationally recognized courses related to the needs of the building industry.
 Shean has also provided leadership on several HBI committees including the Regional Instructors Supporting Everyone Committee (current), HBI Safety & Health Board (2016 – 2019), the New Employee Orientation Committee (2018 – 2019) and the Strategic Planning Committee for Employee Engagement and Culture (2017).